What is a product feedback policy?

 Why is the policy important?

-It's important to create a policy as you start using Receptive.
+It's important to create a policy as you start using Pendo Feedback.
 Having a policy ensures that everyone (both team members and customers alike) will understand how they can submit feedback, and how their feedback will be managed.

 Creating a policy is easy and hassle-free, and should take up very little of your time.